Our School Curriculum

 In Foundation and KS1 the children received daily phonics sessions following the 'Letters and Sounds' programme.
 Further details of this can be found at https://www.gov.uk/government/publications/letters-and-sounds.

 Curriculum planning involves all members of the teaching staff to ensure there is progression and continuity in learning as children move through the school.
 Teaching assistants are fully informed of learning intentions so that they can offer children the appropriate support.
 We are fortunate to have dedicated staff and excellent resources to implement the curriculum fully.
-Policy statements are available in school.
+Policy statements are available in school and should you have any further curriculum queries then please contact Mrs Briggs, our Head Teacher.